 Ydalir, ‘Yew dales’, Hall of Ullr.

-This hall belongs to Ullr, god of archery and fine shooting.
+This, our last of the great halls belongs to Ullr, god of archery and fine shooting.
 His home is situated among the supple yew trees that he might always have the best wood for his bows.